 Find a future in purple

 Kansas State University employees take pride in making a difference in nearly 22,000 lives at the nation's first operational land-grant university.
 In fact, the Association of Public and Land-grant Universities recently designated K-State as an Innovation and Economic Prosperity University.
-As the Princeton Review's No. 4 university in the nation for quality of life, K-State also takes pride in its employees.
-K-State was also named one of America's Best-in-State Employers (Forbes, 2019).
+As the Princeton Review's No. 3 university in the nation for quality of life, K-State also takes pride in its employees.
+K-State was also ranked No. 9 in Forbes - America's Best Employers by State.
 Beyond offering an unmatched sense of community and inclusiveness, K-State provides employees with a variety of benefits, including health care, retirement options, discounted event tickets and much more.